15 Best Winter Hikes in Kananaskis and Canmore

 Ha Ling Peak is impossible to miss from Downtown Canmore and is the most famous peak in the area to climb.
 Nearly every local in town has likely clambered up to its peak, and over the years, it has grown to be one of the most popular hikes in the Canadian Rockies.

-As far as winter mountain summits go, Ha Ling is very attainable and relatively straightforward, especially if you have done a lot of hikes in the Canadian Rockies.
-Alberta Parks even invested in the trail with an extensive trail overhaul in 2019 that added steps and handrails.
+As far as winter mountain summits go, Ha Ling is very attainable and relatively straightforward, especially if you have done a lot of hiking in the Canadian Rockies.
+Alberta Parks even invested in the trail, giving it an extensive overhaul in 2019 that added steps and handrails.

 Hiking in Kananaskis Winter Safety

-- Be aware of the terrain you are hiking into and only venture into avalanche terrain if you have had avalanche training and gear.
-Learn the basics from Avalanche Canada, but if you want to do extensive winter hiking in complex terrain it’s best to take an AST1 with Yamnuska in Canmore.
-Most of the trails noted in this article are not in avalanche terrain, unless you venture past the main destination (besides Ha Ling Peak).
+- Be aware of the terrain you are hiking in, and only venture into avalanche terrain if you have had avalanche training and gear.
+Learn the basics from Avalanche Canada, but if you want to do extensive winter hiking in complex terrain, take an avalanche course with a professional mountain guide.
+Most of the trails noted in this article are not in avalanche terrain unless you venture past the main destination.

 - Don’t forget the bear spray.
 Just because there’s snow on the ground doesn’t mean the bears are tucked in, sleeping for the winter.
 Bears can awaken at any time.

-- Keep in mind that days are short in the winter, especially in December.
-It’s best to start earlier in the day rather than later so you have ample time to complete you hike.
+- Remember that days are short in the winter, especially in December.
+It’s best to start earlier rather than later so you have ample time to complete your hike.

-- When trails are icy a pair of poles and microspikes will come in handy.
-They are a great investment and I keep them in my backpack during any hike in the winter.
-You can buy microspikes on Amazon, at Canadian Tire (cheaper ones), or at Vertical Addiction (nicer ones) in Canmore.
+- When trails are icy, a pair of poles and microspikes will come in handy.
+They are a great investment, and I keep them in my backpack during any winter hike.
+You can buy microspikes on Amazon, Canadian Tire (cheaper ones), or Vertical Addiction (nicer ones) in Canmore.

-- Pack emergency layers, we always have an extra layer in case we need to weather the cold.
-It’s also best to pack extra snacks and a emergency blanket should the worst happen.
+- Pack emergency layers.
+We always have extra layers if we need to weather the cold.
+Pack extra snacks and an emergency blanket should the worst happen.

 - Let someone know where you’re heading in case of an emergency.

-- There are a lot of winter hazards to be aware of such as avalanches, disorientation, thin ice, hypothermia, and frostbite.
+- There are many winter hazards to be aware of, such as avalanches, disorientation, thin ice, hypothermia, and frostbite.
 It’s freezing in Alberta, especially at night.

-- Many of the hikes mentioned on this list have cell phone service, but some don’t, a Garmin Inreach is a valuable asset if you plan to hike a lot.
+- Many of the hikes mentioned on this list have cell phone service, but some don’t.
+A Garmin Inreach is valuable if you plan to hike a lot.

 Pack for winter in the Canadian Rockies when preparing for your hike.
 We dress in layers when heading out in the mountains.
 Here is a general list of what you should bring: